Managing Employer Branding During a Pandemic

 TL;DR

-How can companies effectively manage their employer branding during a crisis like COVID-19?
+How can a company effectively manage its employer brand during a crisis like the COVID-19 pandemic?

-• Partner with your marketing team to create compelling, relevant content and adapt your messaging strategy.
+• Collaborate with your marketing team to leverage their expertise and create compelling, unified messaging for your talent pool.

-• Adjust your tone to project strength and stability while remaining empathetic to the anxieties of job seekers.
+• Pay close attention to your tone, ensuring it conveys strength and stability while being empathetic to the anxieties of job seekers.

 Want to learn more about how you can use Inbound Marketing techniques to build your brand's credibility?